realmq/realmq-website/content/docs/node-sdk/index.md

 ## Concepts

-* Our sdk utilizes promises where ever possible.
+* Our SDK utilizes promises where ever possible.
 * Convenient interfaces `retrieve`, `list`, `create`, `update` and `remove` methods.
 * `realmq.rtm.*` provides [realtime functionality](#realtime-gateway)
 * Each api resource has its own namespace.